-Welcome to Takoda Institute, A Division of Higher Education.
+Welcome to Takoda Institute of Higher Education, A Division of American Indian OIC.

 Here you’ll find the information you need to become an informed consumer of Takoda Institute.
 From financial aid facts and forms, to information from our Student Services and Career Services departments, to academic information including course information, textbooks, and catalogs are all available here.

 The Takoda Institute will also provide any specific consumer information documents or reports upon request in writing.
 To receive a copy, please send a written request to the Office of Student Services directly and allow the staff twenty four hours to process your request and to send your requested information to you.

 Explore our student consumer information page, and if you are thinking about attending Takoda Institute, go to our school site where you can learn even more about our creative community.

 At Takoda Institute financial aid is available to those who qualify.
 We’re here to help you understand what you need to know to fund your creative education.
 If you want to speak with someone in person, please contact a financial aid representative at 612.341.3358 ext 126.

 If you are a first time student in college and planning to attend full time, please visit our Net Price Calculator to get an early approximation of your potential costs to attend Takoda Institute.
 All financial results are only an approximation based on the information you will supply and cannot be considered an actual award.
 To be considered for federal or state (if applicable) financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 The calculator is not intended for transfer, readmitted, international, graduate, part time or continuing students.